jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 "I can't read, ma'am".

 "Can't read?"
 I say back.
 Everyone should read.
 How can you work if you can't read?
 It feels wrong that you cannot.
-I'll teach you.
+"I'll teach you.
 We'll do it together."

 He sits beside me at the kitchen table.
 He is sounding out words like any child would.
 Eager.
 Bright.
 We stop our chores for a few hours and I teach.